-Easy deployment and flexibility at worker-side are tackled using a POSIX-like user-level interface (open, read, write, close, etc.) in addition to classic put/get approach existing in current NoSQL databases.
-The existing software requires minimum changes to run with Hercules.
-The layered design allows for performing any future change with the minimum required effort.
-Servers can be deployed in any kind of Linux systems at user level.
+Easy deployment and flexibility at worker-side are tackled using a POSIXlike user-level interface (open, read, write, close, etc.) in addition to classic put/get approach existing in current NoSQL databases.
+Existing software requires minimum changes to run using Hercules.
+The layered design offers the possibility of performing any future change with the minimum required effort.
+Servers can be deployed in any kind of Linux systems at user level, without requiring any special privileges.
 Persistence can be easily configured using the existing plugins or developing new ones.
 An MPI-IO interface is also available for legacy software relying on MPI as communication system.